 Notes: The data include Aboriginal households in private dwellings only.

 Private dwelling: A private dwelling can be a house, flat or even a room.
 It can also be a caravan, houseboat, tent, or a house attached to an office, or rooms above a shop.

-The numerator excludes the small proportion of dwellings for which the housing suitability indicator could not be calculated: however, these records are included in the denominator.
+The numerator excludes the 3.9% of dwellings for which tenure type was not stated: however, these records are included in the denominator.

 Geography: Data available by Indigenous Area, Primary Health Network, Quintile of socioeconomic outcomes (based on IRSEO) and Remoteness Area

 Numerator: Private dwellings rented by Aboriginal households from a government housing authority; Private dwellings rented by Aboriginal households from a community housing provider (a housing co-operative, community or church group); and the total of these

 Denominator: All private dwellings with Aboriginal households

 Detail of analysis: Per cent

 Source: Compiled by PHIDU based on the ABS Census of Population and Housing, August 2021.